msx80/Omicron/README.md

 ======
 Omicron is an open source Game Engine/Fantasy Console for Java based on LibGDX.
 Write your retro games with the simplest possible API and either package it as a cartridge, or include the runtime in your own distribution!

-![A screenshot from the demo](https://i.imgur.com/esxGpDW.png)
+![A screenshot from the demo](https://i.imgur.com/esxGpDW.png) A screenshot from the demo game, Alien Buster

 How can I try it?
 -----------------